tjdar/streamlit_sidebar_accordion_menu/README.md

 ```

 #### Notes
-* `app.py`
-    This is your main app file.
+* `app.py`: This is your main app file.
 It defines the overall layout and the sidebar menu.
 You can name it anything(e.g., main.py, home.py, etc.).

-* `pages/` directory
-    Place all your subpage scripts here.
+* `pages/` directory: Place all your subpage scripts here.
 The component automatically resolves paths like "sales_dashboard" to pages/sales_dashboard.py.

-* `.streamlit/config.toml`
-    To disable Streamlit’s default page navigation, set
+* `.streamlit/config.toml`: To disable Streamlit’s default page navigation, set

 ```toml
 [client]